ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 :description:

   * A detailed description (generally two or more sentences).
-  * Must be written in full sentences, i.e. with capital letters and periods/full stops.
+  * Must be written in full sentences, in other words, with capital letters and periods/full stops.
   * Shouldn't mention the module name.
   * Make use of multiple entries rather than using one long paragraph.
   * Don't quote complete values unless it is required by YAML.